+Criminal Justice

-CRMJ101G Intro to Criminal Justice
+CRMJ101G: Intro to Criminal Justice

 This course covers the components of the justice system in American society.
 Although civil law will be discussed, the emphasis will be on the criminal justice system.
 The influence and pressures of changing social, political, technological, and economic factors on the agencies of justice will be studied.
 Much of the focus will compare ideals with realities of the system.
 Law enforcement, the courts, and correctional aspects will be examined.
-Fall semester

-CRMJ121G Criminal Procedure
+CRMJ121G: Criminal Procedure

 This course analyzes the constitutional issues in the United States which have direct bearing on the role and policies of criminal justice agencies.
 Application of these issues as they relate to investigation, arrest, pretrial and appeal will be emphasized.
-Fall semester

-CRMJ123G Criminal Law
+CRMJ123G: Criminal Law

 This course provides an in-depth review of substantive criminal law in the federal and state systems including analysis of the essential elements of all major crimes, the concepts of constitutional review and judicial scrutiny and the principles governing legal challenges to the constitutionality of laws.
-Spring semester

-CRMJ150G Criminology
+CRMJ150G: Criminology

 Students will learn the definition and nature of crime, criminal statistics, and a survey of the theories of crime causation.
 Emphasis is placed on crime patterns and typologies.
-Fall semester

-CRMJ205G Police Operations
+CRMJ205G: Police Operations

 This course covers the principles of police organization and administration, and community policing, as well as the selection, training, promotion and socialization of officers.
 It also examines issues involving the influence of research, police deviance, minorities, the use of force, and the general hazards of police work.
-Fall semester

-CRMJ206G Victim Rights & Advocacy
+CRMJ206G: Victim Rights & Advocacy

 This course is designed to introduce students to the rights of crime victims and their advocacy in the criminal justice system.
 The course examines police, courts, advocates, and the media and their relationships with the crime victim.
 The course will examine the role of victims in the criminal justice process, understand the complexities of victim-offender relationships and understand how we respond to victims.
 Specific categories of crime victims are studied, including sexual assault victims, domestic violence, stalking victims, hate crime victims, workplace and school violence victims, and child and elderly victims.
-Spring semester

-CRMJ210G Juvenile Justice
+CRMJ210G: Juvenile Justice

 An examination of causative factors in the development of youthful offenders and the development and philosophy behind treatment and rehabilitative practices are covered.
 The course also covers legal, procedural, and substantive issues pertaining to the juvenile justice system.
-Spring semester

-CRMJ215G Corrections Operations
+CRMJ215G: Corrections Operations

 This course is a study of correctional processes and services, standards, personnel and principles of management, allocation of resources, training and staffing, the role of sentencing and work release programs, special programs, and the use of outside contracts.
-Fall semester

-CRMJ225G Drug Abuse and the Law
+CRMJ225G: Drug Abuse and the Law

 In the first part of this course, the historical use of the major drug groups (including alcohol) will be reviewed.
 In the second part, the reaction of the criminal justice system to illegal involvement with drugs and alcohol and methods of treating substance abusers will be reviewed.
-Spring semester

-CRMJ230G Justice and the Community
+CRMJ230G: Justice and the Community

 This course deals with the interaction of the various components of the justice system with the community.
 It involves an analysis of how the work of police departments, courts, correctional institutions, and community corrections agencies appear to the public.
 The image of the justice system in the media is examined; specific attention is paid to the issues of the young, minorities, and community organizations.
-Spring semester enables students to develop skills in the areas of incident investigation and case development for future prosecutorial needs of law enforcement and other enforcement entities.
-Prerequisite: Admission to the Criminal Justice or Homeland Security programs or permission from the program chairperson.

-CRMJ250G Criminal Investigations
+CRMJ250G: Criminal Investigations